hyperagon/hyperagon.github.io/content/posts/2006scape.md

 +++
 I didn't miss this one, it was just harder to setup than *2009scape* since its instructions relied on [IntelliJ](https://www.jetbrains.com/idea/) instead of plain *Command Line*/*Terminal*.
 I got it working and made a pull request with the new files, but you can just use the [source](https://github.com/2006-Scape/2006Scape).

 Anyway, onto cheating.
-The `::commands` are sparse but the savefiles are in plain text, meaning that you can just logout and edit them (after a refresh since it saves on logout).
-These can be found at `2006Scape/2006Scape Server/data/characters/USERNAME.txt`
+The `::commands` are sparse but the savefiles are in plain text (.TXT), meaning that you can just logout and edit them (after a refresh since it saves on logout).
+These can be found at `2006Scape/2006Scape Server/data/characters/`

 Want all skills at 99/99?
 Replace *[SKILLS]* with:
 ```